' Debt and Retirement - Law Offices of Robert M. Geller

 Debt Doesn’t Often Become Easier to Handle in Retirement

-For those nearing retirement in this current era, the funds seem to be less full then many couples planned for.
-Many people lost large chunks of the retirement funds in the past few years that they set aside or had planned to rely on.
-The economic recession, job crisis, housing crisis and every other financially negative situation in the recent past caused a lot of personal debt and inadequate retirement funds.
+For those nearing retirement in this current era, the funds seem to be less full than many couples planned for.
+Many people lost large chunks of their retirement funds in the past few years that they set aside or had planned to rely on.
+The economic recession, job crisis, housing crisis, and every other financially negative situation in the recent past caused a lot of personal debt and inadequate retirement funds.
 In fact, according to a Fidelity Investments survey, approximately half of the baby-boomer generation will say goodbye to their work schedule with debt.

 Paying down your debt before you retire can help avoid a negative situation.
 If you are already having trouble paying down outstanding debt, Chapter 13 provides an avenue to reorganize debt so that it becomes manageable.
 A Chapter 13 reorganization plan consolidates the claims of multiple creditors into a payment that the debtor can afford.